 Hawaiian Shrimp

-This Hawaiian Shrimp, made with paprika, butter, and bold garlic flavor, with crispy shrimp, is a 15-minute solution for a great appetizer or side dish.
+This Hawaiian Shrimp, made with paprika, butter, and bold garlic, and served with crispy shrimp, is a 15-minute solution for a great appetizer or side dish.

 Finished dish of Hawaiian shrimp served with garnish on a bowl.

-I've always been a massive fan of Hawaiian food trucks, especially their spicy garlic shrimp; the garlicky flavors and juicy shrimp are irresistible.
+I've always been a massive fan of Hawaiian food trucks, especially their spicy garlic shrimp; the garlicky flavors and juicy shrimp are irresistible, similar to these zesty shrimp recipes.

 And I'm sure you will, too.